Are you looking into the most common and basic techniques on how to edit real estate photos?

 So with a few tricks, you can replace gray, cloudy, or overcast skies with summery, sunny ones in Photoshop.

-For more details, check out our video tutorial on how to do a sky replacement in Photoshop:
+To learn how to transform dull winter skies into bright and inviting ones, check out our video tutorial on how to do a sky replacement in Photoshop:

 Don't Try One, Try Three